Teidesat/paqueteCommsOBC/docs/articles/design_choices.md

 ## Packet wrapping for subtypes

 I decided to implement a new class fore ach subtype packet of a service because the structure is different and it is simpler than having one class with all the methods.

+## Array representation order of the bytes

+Depending on the order of array storage, I could have at index 0 the bytes starting from version, or at index 0 the bytes starting from error control field.
+Both are equally valid, so I decide to have index 0 start from version.